Ben Johnson Mountain

 Ben Johnson Mountain (formerly Negro Ben Mountain) is a summit in Jackson County, Oregon, in the United States, with an elevation of 4398 ft.

 The mountain was named for Ben Johnson, a local African-American blacksmith.
-The summit historically was known as Nigger Ben Mountain until the name Negro Ben was officially adopted in 1964.
+The summit historically was known as Ni**er Ben Mountain until the name Negro Ben was officially adopted in 1964.

-As of October 24th, 2020 the name has officially been changed by the Oregon Geographic Names Board to his full name Ben Johnson.
+As of October 24, 2020 the name has officially been changed by the Oregon Geographic Names Board to his full name Ben Johnson.